-What will happen once we join the Alliance?
+What will happen once we join the WomenHeart National Hospital Alliance (NHA)?

-WomenHeart will immediately work with you to help identify two women heart patients from your hospital who want to support other women living with heart disease by becoming WomenHeart Support Network Coordinators.
+WomenHeart will work with you to help identify two women heart patients from your hospital who want to support other women living with heart disease by becoming WomenHeart Support Network Coordinators.
 These women will attend the prestigious WomenHeart Science & Leadership Symposium at Mayo Clinic, or a regional equivalent, to be trained and educated by the nation’s leading authorities on women’s heart health about subjects including community relations, psychosocial and emotional aspects of support groups, and being a support group leader.
-Once trained, WomenHeart Support Network Coordinators will work with the hospital or cardiac rehab services staff to schedule, market, and hold monthly support group meetings for your patients.
+Once trained, WomenHeart Support Network Coordinators will work with your hospital or cardiac rehab services staff to schedule, market, and hold monthly WomenHeart Support Network meetings for your patients.

-How can I be confident in the volunteer leaders of our WomenHeart Support Network?
+How can I be confident in the volunteer leaders of our WomenHeart Support Network and the Community Educators?

-WomenHeart Support Network Coordinators stay current on issues in women's heart health by attending the annual WomenHeart Support Network Coordinator’s Conference for advanced training and updates on emerging trends and by participating in WomenHeart continuing education webinars on a variety of topics e.g., diabetes, various heart conditions, nutrition and exercise.
+WomenHeart Support Network Coordinators stay current on issues in women's heart health by attending the bi-annual WomenHeart Support Network Coordinator’s Conference for advanced training and updates on emerging trends, and by participating in WomenHeart continuing education webinars on a variety of topics e.g., diabetes, various heart conditions, nutrition and exercise.
 WomenHeart Champion Community Educators also regularly participate in continuing education and receive updated information materials for community education outreach.

-Beyond the value of having a WomenHeart Support Network at my hospital, why else should we join the Alliance?
+Beyond the value of having a WomenHeart Support Network at my hospital, why else should we join the WomenHeart National Hospital Alliance?

-WomenHeart Support Network Coordinators work regularly with hospital and cardiac rehab staff to participate in other hospital sponsored wellness activities, such as health fairs and educational programs, grand rounds and CME -- providing a compelling patient voice.
-Coordinators may establish ancillary patient support programs at the hospital including HeartScarves and Red Bag of Courage® (a visiting program for newly diagnosed women heart patients which provides support and an introduction to the post-discharge support group.)
+WomenHeart Support Network Coordinators and Community Educators work regularly with hospital and cardiac rehab staff to participate in other hospital sponsored wellness activities, such as health fairs and educational programs, grand rounds and CME -- providing a compelling patient voice.
+WomenHeart Support Network Coordinators may also establish ancillary patient support programs at the hospital including HeartScarves and Red Bag of Courage® (a visiting program for newly diagnosed women heart patients which provides support and an introduction to the post-discharge support group.)

 Learn more about the WomenHeart Support Networks